 Ennstal-Classic 2022: The Winners

-So much for motorsport being a male domain: the Racecar Trophy was won by Evita Stadler on her Formula Ford 1600 Hawke DL2 (1969) in the main Formula car competition, and by no means by a narrow margin; the winner had an impressive 2772-point lead over the runner-up, veteran Johannes Huber on his KMW Porsche SP20 (1971).
-In third place: comedian and racing fan Rudi Roubinek with his 1980 Fiat-Abarth Formula 2000.
+Far from being a male-only motorsport: in the Racecar Trophy main formula category, Evita Stadler won in a Formula Ford 1600 Hawke DL2 (1969), and not by a narrow margin.
+She finished the event with a commanding lead of 2,772 points over runner-up, veteran Johannes Huber in his KMW-Porsche SP20 (1971).
+In third place came comedian and motorsport enthusiast Rudi Roubinek with his Fiat-Abarth Formula 2000 (1980).

-The Rally and GT class was won by Enrico Falchetto and Heike Falk in a 1984 Renault 5 Turbo 2, while the Supercars class was undisputedly dominated by the two Porsche 911 GT3 RS in the starting field, with the team of Burak Yilmaz and Christian Ristig ultimately coming out on top.
+The rally and GT class was won by Enrico Falchetto and Heike Falk in a Renault 5 Turbo 2 (1984).
+In the Supercars class, two Porsche 911 GT3 RS dominated, with the team Burak Yilmaz and Christian Ristig taking the win.

 Big hello on the final day, joy and celebration mood everywhere, the “Night of the Champions” lasted until the early morning.